iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 Terraform may not be the best choice for:
 - Deploying landing zones and other shared infrastructure that:
-  - require management or modifications by multiple principals, including Azure policies,
+  - require management by multiple actors, including Azure policies,
   - don't need routine deletions and complete redeployments,
   - and managed by a team dedicated to specific cloud rather than general software development